Tim-The-Wilson/Tim-The-Wilson/README.md

 - 👋 Hi, I’m @Tim-The-Wilson
 - 👀 I’m interested in data analysis, data science, data visualization, and in case you missed it, data anything.
-- 🌱 I’m currently learning more about the Python libraries NumPy, pandas, matplolib, and Tensorflow.
+- 🌱 I’m currently learning more about the Python libraries NumPy, pandas, matplotlib, and TensorFlow.
-- 💞️ I’m looking to establish a new career in data science and maybe eventually database engineering.
+- 💞️ I’m looking to establish a new career in Data Science and maybe eventually database engineering.
 - 📫 How to reach me ...

 <!---